blakkan/blakkan.github.io/_posts/2015-01-31-LosAngelesCentralMarket.md

 date:   2015-01-31 20:51:22
 categories: jekyll update
 ---
 The [Los Angeles Grand Central Market](http://www.grandcentralmarket.com) dates from 1917.
 It's at 317 South Broadway, but goes through the entire block and opens onto Hill street.
 It now houses various trendy food stalls.
 A good place for lunch, also some interesting surroundings.
 Across Hill street is Los Angeles' one-block-long cable car system "Angel's Flight."
-(Not currently operating)  Broadway is the [Bradbury Building](https://www.laconservancy.org/locations/bradbury-building), famous for its age (opened in 1893) and the many TV shows and motion pictures filmed there.
+(Not currently operating) Aross Broadway is the [Bradbury Building](https://www.laconservancy.org/locations/bradbury-building), famous for its age (opened in 1893) and the many TV shows and motion pictures filmed there.
 Next to the Bradbury is Ross Cutlery, home to a fine selection of cutting tools of every kind - cooking, shaving, seamanship, jungle exploration, etc.  (Plus an impressive selection of harmonicas.)

 Hill street entrance.
 Note the "Knit-Bombed" interior columns.